MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/try-channels.md

 ---
-title: "Try channels in Omnichannel for Customer Service | MicrosoftDocs"
+title: Try channels in Omnichannel for Customer Service
-description: "Learn how you can try channels in Omnichannel for Customer Service to connect and engage with your customers in real time." ms.date: 01/11/2023 ms.topic: article
+description: Learn how you can try channels in Omnichannel for Customer Service to connect and engage with your customers in real time. ms.date: 11/28/2023 ms.topic: how-to
 author: neeranelli
 ms.author: nenellim
+ms.reviewer:
+ms.collection:
+ms.custom: bap-template
 ---

 # Try channels in Omnichannel for Customer Service